microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Restore-EntraBetaDeletedDirectoryObject.md

 ### -AutoReconcileProxyConflict

-Indicates whether Microsoft Entra ID should remove any conflicting proxy addresses while restoring a soft-deleted user whose one or more proxy addresses are currently used for an active user.
-Used only for restoring soft-deleted user.
-The default value for this paramater is false.
+Specifies whether Microsoft Entra ID should remove conflicting proxy addresses when restoring a soft-deleted user, if any of the user's proxy addresses are currently in use by an active user.
+This parameter applies only when restoring a soft-deleted user.
+The default value is `false`.

 ```yaml
 Type: System.Management.Automation.SwitchParameter